CJI gets emotional recalling Nagpur days, promises to do everything to the best of ability during tenure | Law-Order

 - India

-Chief Justice of India UU Lalit on Saturday got teary-eyed and emotional reminiscing about the days he spent in Maharashtra's Nagpur at the beginning of his stint as a lawyer.
+Chief Justice of India U U Lalit on Saturday got teary-eyed and emotional reminiscing about the days he spent in Maharashtra's Nagpur city at the beginning of his career as a lawyer.

 Speaking here at a felicitation function organised for him by the High Court Bar Association, he promised to do everything to the best of his knowledge and ability during his tenure as CJI.